-S1: Measures against violence and harassment in the workplace

-The remoteness and relative isolation of mining sites and housing camps make women more vulnerable to gender-based violence in the workplace, in comparison with other sectors.
-The male domination of the industry also contributes to this problem.
+S1: Measures against violence and harassment in the workplace the industry also contributes to this problem.
 Negative publicity on this issue can have a negative impact on the reputation of specific undertakings as well as on the industry as a whole and can make it more difficult to retain existing and recruit new female workers.
 Measures against violence and harassment at the workplace include clear policies on these issues, workforce training and an effective grievance mechanism in place.